cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     advice is that you regularly test your backups by recovering them, and then measuring the time it takes to recover from scratch so that you can refine your RTO predictability.
-Recovery time is influenced by the size of the base backup and the amount of WAL files that need to fetched from the archive and replayed during recovery (remember that WAL archiving is what enables continuous backup in PostgreSQL!).
+Recovery time is influenced by the size of the base backup and the amount of WAL files that need to be fetched from the archive and replayed during recovery (remember that WAL archiving is what enables continuous backup in PostgreSQL!).
     Based on our experience, a weekly base backup is more than enough for most